For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

 This is where the question of overparameterization in LLMs comes in – a strategy that enables LLMs to become flexible learners of human language.
 But is it the answer?
 How does an excess of parameters help and what risks can it bring?

-In this blog, let’s explore the concept of overparameterization in LLMs, understanding its pros and cons.
+In this blog, let’s explore the concept of overparameterization in LLMs, understand its pros and cons.
 We will also dig deeper into the tradeoff associated with this strategy and how one can navigate through it.

 What is Overparameterization in LLMs?